juanjoguevara/SimpleFramework/README.md

 ## 2. Create framework for both iOS Device and Simulator add new Aggregate target to your project.

-Add 3 new targets:
+Add a new targets:

 File > New > Target...

-First add Agregate target called JJMRSDK-Universal
+Add Agregate target called JJMRSDK-Universal

 ![alt text](https://github.com/juanjoguevara/SimpleFramework/blob/master/targets.png)